itsanishmv/hootboard-weatherapp/README.md

 - View current weather conditions
 - You can share the URL with your friends to show the weather information for the city you searched.
 - Responsive design for mobile and desktop

+## Demo
+You can try out the live demo of the Weather App [here](https://hootboard-weatherapp.vercel.app/).

 ## Technologies Used
 - React.js